Teaching

 Writing in Graduate School

-Picturing Health
+Picturing Health (teaching in Fall 2026)

-Introduction to Communication Graduate Study (teaching in Fall 2025)
+Introduction to Communication Graduate Study (teaching in Fall 2026)

 The Problem of the Public